Table of Contents

 How to Read Forex Charts?

-To read forex charts, traders need to learn to identify low and high prices, trading patterns, and trends during various time frames.
+To read forex charts, traders must learn to identify low and high prices, trading patterns, and trends during various time frames.
 However, there are three types of trading charts: line charts, bar charts, and candlestick charts.
-Usually, candlesticks charts represent the complete type of charts that contain the most information, such as open, close, high, and low price level for each candlestick.
+Usually, candlestick charts represent the complete type of charts that contain the most information, such as open, closed, high, and low price levels for each candlestick.

 How to catch a trend in forex?

-To find a trend on any trading chart, traders use technical indicators and trend lines to confirm the overall direction or a currency price.
-In the first step, traders determine breakout move on a forex chart where a new high or low is made, and resistance or support is broken.
-Then, traders draw a trendline as diagonal support or resistance level on a price chart.
+To find a trend on any trading chart, traders use technical indicators and trend lines to confirm the overall direction of a currency’s price.
+In the first step, traders determine a breakout move on a forex chart where a new high or low is made, and resistance or support is broken.
+Then, traders draw a trendline on a price chart as a diagonal support or resistance level.
 Finally, traders can confirm trends using moving average indicators or seek logical confirmation of a movement based on macroeconomic parameters.

 Example of the bullish trend on forex trading chart

-Finding trends, whether they’re going up, down, or around, and even understanding when they’re about to reverse, is the secret to your Forex trading.
-You need to know how to follow charts no matter what commodity you’re trading.
+Finding trends, whether they’re going up, down, or around, and even understanding when they’re about to reverse is the secret to your Forex trading.
+You must know how to follow charts no matter what commodity you’re trading.
 Analyzing trading charts is crucial in this field; you will eventually become a good trader with time and practice.

-The purpose of this article is to get you started on your path to knowing and using charts to improve your trade.
+This article aims to start you on your path to knowing and using charts to improve your trade.

-If you use a trading chart, you can be called a technical trader.
-Technical traders choose to adopt chart tools and metrics’ forecasting abilities to define peak patterns and price ranges to enter and leave marks in markets.
+Using a trading chart, you can be called a technical trader.
+Technical traders adopt chart tools and metrics’ forecasting abilities to define peak patterns and price ranges to enter and leave market marks.

 Also, traders tend to monitor news outlets that provide updates on economic activity, oil production, job data, interest rate shifts, and geopolitical drivers such as conflict and political uncertainty.

-We will start by knowing what the trading map is before we focus on trends and indicators.
-In short, the graph displays the market prices that exist between two financial products that are shown in a chart.
+We will start by knowing the trading map before focusing on trends and indicators.
+In short, the graph displays the market prices between the two financial products shown in a chart.

 When you learn of the bullish cycle, you’re looking at the general upward trend (presume a bull trying to charge), whereas the Bearish trend is a declining trend of downs (presume a bear hidden in the forest).
-There is a third form of the movement that is sideways, horizontal, or flat.
+A third form of movement is sideways, horizontal, or flat.

 An extensive demand happens when the commodity price approaches the same highs (resistance level) and lows (support level) three times.
 It’s said that they’re trading in a spread.